dobraczka/docker-swarm-flink/README.md

 - You are on your master node

 # Running
-Pull the images with
+Build the images with
-`docker pull dobraczka/docker-swarm-flink-master:latest`

-and

-`docker pull dobraczka/docker-swarm-flink-worker:latest`
+`cd worker && docker build -t docker-swarm-flink-worker .` and
+`cd master && docker build -t docker-swarm-flink-master .`

 Adjust `deploy.sh` by setting `MASTER_NODE` to the address of your master node